Edible Oils and Spices: Argemone Oil, Sudan Dyes and Lead Chromate in Turmeric

 For field screening, thin-layer chromatography on silica gel 60 with hexane-ethyl acetate (3:1 v/v) mobile phase can separate Sudan I-IV visually under white light and UV.
 The EU reference field method (CEN/TS 15058:2006) uses this TLC as a presumptive screen; any orange-red band at Rf values corresponding to known Sudan standards triggers LC-MS/MS confirmation.

 Turmeric (Curcuma longa L.) powder contains curcumin (1,7-bis(4-hydroxy-3-methoxyphenyl)-1,6-heptadiene-3,5-dione, C21H20O6), the natural yellow pigment at 2 to 5 per cent by mass in commercial powder.
-Whole dried turmeric rhizomes and the ground powder are traded at price premiums that increase with perceived colour intensity (measured by curcumin percentage or colorimetric spectrophotometry at 430 nm).
-This price premium creates the economic incentive for a colour enhancement that has been documented in Bangladeshi, Indian, Pakistani, and Nepali markets: the addition of lead chromate (PbCrO4, chrome yellow, a synthetic inorganic pigment historically used in industrial paints, printing inks, and road marking paint).
+Whole dried rhizomes and ground powder command higher prices as perceived colour intensity increases (measured by curcumin percentage or colorimetric spectrophotometry at 430 nm).
+This price premium creates the economic incentive for a colour enhancement documented in Bangladeshi, Indian, Pakistani, and Nepali markets: the addition of lead chromate (PbCrO4, chrome yellow, a synthetic inorganic pigment used in industrial paints, printing inks, and road-marking paint).

 Lead chromate is a bright yellow pigment, soluble in concentrated acids, essentially insoluble in water, and non-toxic in traditional industrial-pigment toxicity terms for adult occupational exposure.
-In turmeric, however, the exposure route is dietary and the primary exposed population is infants and young children (who consume more food per kilogram body weight than adults) and women of childbearing age.
+Its ICP-MS detection workflow, particularly for lead isotope-ratio source attribution, follows the same multi-element trace-analysis principles used in forensic physics glass comparison by LA-ICP-MS. In turmeric, however, the exposure route is dietary and the primary exposed population is infants and young children (who consume more food per kilogram body weight than adults) and women of childbearing age.
 The health implications of dietary lead exposure in this population are severe: there is no established safe blood lead level for children; the US CDC reference value is 3.5 micrograms per decilitre (previously 10 micrograms per decilitre), and even sub-clinical elevations above 5 micrograms per decilitre are associated with IQ decrement of 1 to 5 points per microgram per decilitre, reduced cognitive development, and in utero transfer via the placenta.

-The Forsyth Institute research group at the Harvard T.H.
-Chan School of Public Health, in collaboration with the Bangladesh Department of Public Health Engineering and the International Centre for Diarrhoeal Disease Research Bangladesh (icddr,b), conducted a source-attribution study using blood lead isotope ratio analysis.
+The Forsyth research group at Stanford University (Emmett Interdisciplinary Program in Environment and Resources and the Stanford Woods Institute for the Environment), in collaboration with the Bangladesh Department of Public Health Engineering and the International Centre for Diarrhoeal Disease Research Bangladesh (icddr,b), conducted a source-attribution study using blood lead isotope ratio analysis.
 Lead has four stable isotopes: 204Pb, 206Pb, 207Pb, and 208Pb, in ratios that are characteristic of the geological source of the lead ore used in manufacturing.
 Industrial lead chromate pigments made from Bangladeshi, Chinese, or European lead sources have distinct isotopic signatures.
 By measuring the 206Pb/207Pb and 208Pb/206Pb ratios in the blood of rural Bangladeshi children with elevated blood lead, and comparing them to the isotopic signature of lead chromate extracted from local turmeric market samples, the Forsyth group demonstrated a direct source match.
-Their 2019 paper in Environmental Research estimated that turmeric consumption accounted for 30 to 50 per cent of childhood blood lead in the study districts.
+The 2019 paper in Environmental Research estimated that turmeric consumption accounted for 30 to 50 per cent of childhood blood lead in the study districts.

 In India, the challenge is surveillance scale.
 The FSSAI's Manual of Methods of Analysis of Foods (Chapter 08, Spices and Condiments) includes a spectrophotometric method for lead chromate detection: the turmeric sample is extracted with dilute nitric acid, and the lead concentration is measured by flame atomic absorption spectrometry (FAAS) or ICP-MS. Lead in unadulterated turmeric is typically below 1 mg/kg (1 ppm, the maximum contaminant level under the FSSAI Contaminants Regulations 2011).
 Adulterated samples in survey data from India (FSSAI 2018 National Milk and Spice Survey, APEDA export rejection data) show lead at 50 to 2,000 mg/kg, three to four orders of magnitude above background.

-The analytical workflow for turmeric and spice adulteration has evolved to exploit the complementary strengths of field-deployable X-ray fluorescence (XRF) and laboratory inductively coupled plasma mass spectrometry (ICP-MS).
+The standard analytical workflow exploits the complementary strengths of field-deployable X-ray fluorescence (XRF) and laboratory inductively coupled plasma mass spectrometry (ICP-MS).

-Handheld XRF (HHXRF) instruments, such as the Thermo Scientific Niton XL3t or the Olympus Vanta, are point-and-shoot elemental analysers that direct a polychromatic X-ray beam at the sample surface.
-Elements within the beam absorb X-rays and re-emit characteristic fluorescent X-rays at element-specific energies: lead emits at 10.55 keV (L-alpha line) and 72.80 keV (K-alpha line); chromium emits at 5.41 keV (K-alpha).
-The instrument detector resolves these characteristic emissions and provides a semi-quantitative reading in approximately 30 to 60 seconds per measurement.
+Handheld XRF (HHXRF) instruments, such as the Thermo Scientific Niton XL3t or the Olympus Vanta, direct a polychromatic X-ray beam at the sample surface and resolve the resulting characteristic fluorescent emissions element by element.
+Lead emits at 10.55 keV (L-alpha line) and 72.80 keV (K-alpha line); chromium emits at 5.41 keV (K-alpha).
+The instrument provides a semi-quantitative reading in approximately 30 to 60 seconds per measurement.
 For a 1-g sample of turmeric powder pressed into a flat pellet in a sample cup with a thin Prolene film window, HHXRF can detect lead at approximately 20 mg/kg (20 ppm), well above the 50 to 2,000 mg/kg range of adulterated samples.
 The simultaneous detection of elevated lead and chromium (the 1:1 molar ratio of Pb:Cr in lead chromate is diagnostic) is a strong field-level indicator of lead-chromate adulteration.

 HHXRF has been deployed by the icddr,b-Forsyth team in Bangladesh market surveys and by the FSSAI-commissioned mobile food testing laboratories in India.
 Its limitations are that it is semi-quantitative, sensitive to sample preparation (moisture, particle size, matrix density), and cannot distinguish lead chromate from other lead or chromium sources independently.
 A confirmed positive from HHXRF triggers laboratory ICP-MS analysis.